shadeofpurple79/megaworten/README.md

 If you've identified any unfixed bugs, no matter how small, be sure to list them here.
 It's better to be honest and list them, because if it's not documented and an assessor finds the issue, they need to know whether or not you're aware of them as well, and why you've not corrected/fixed them.

-Some examples:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - On devices smaller than 375px, the page starts to have `overflow-x` scrolling.